CTCycle/FEXT-Autoencoder/README.md

 ### 4.1 Navigation menu

-**1) Data analysis:** perform data validation using a series of metrics for image statistics, running `validation/data_validation.ipynb`
+**1) Data analysis:** run `validation/data_validation.ipynb` to perform data validation using a series of metrics for image statistics.
+This feature cannot be directly started from the launcher due to unpredictable behavior of .ipynb files when executed from batch scripts.

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:
 - **train from scratch:** runs `training/model_training.py` to start training an instance of the FEXT model from scratch using the available data and parameters.
 - **train from checkpoint:** runs `training/train_from_checkpoint.py` to start training a pretrained FEXt checkpoint for an additional amount of epochs, using pretrained model settings and data.
-- **model evaluation:** evaluate the performance of pretrained model checkpoints using different metrics, thoruhg running the jupyter notebook `validation/model_validation.ipynb`.
+- **model evaluation:** run `validation/model_validation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
+This feature cannot be directly started from the launcher due to unpredictable behavior of .ipynb files when executed from batch scripts.

 **3) Extract features from images:** runs `inference/images_encoding.py` to select a model checkpoint and use it to extract abstract representation of image features in the form of lower-dimension embeddings, which will be saved as npy files.